bitloops/blog/articles/automation_designer_developer.md

 ---
-title: Automation can improve collabration between designers and devs
+title: Automation can improve collabration between designers and developers
 description: Discover how automation bridges the gap between designers and developers by eliminating miscommunication, reducing rework, and streamlining workflows.
 Learn how tools like Bitloops enhance collaboration through real-time updates, automated handoffs, and design-to-code consistency.
 author: Sergio
 date: 15-03-2025
 image: https://storage.googleapis.com/bitloops-github-assets/Blog%20Images/automation_designer_developer/design_to_code_handover.png
-tags: ['designer-developer collaboration', 'Frontend Automation', 'Design-to-Code Automation','frontend workflow','Design-to-Code']
+tags: ['Design Handoff', 'Frontend Automation', 'Design-to-Code','frontend workflow','Design-Dev Collaboration']
 ---

-## **1. Introduction: The Disconnect Between Designers and Developers**
+## **The Disconnect Between Designers and Developers**

 In today’s fast-paced world of digital product development, the handoff between designers and developers can often feel like a game of telephone.
 The excitement of innovation quickly turns into frustration as design vision gets lost in translation.

 **Picture this:** A designer passionately presents a stunning app concept—an elegant, user-friendly interface that promises an outstanding experience.
 The developer nods along, eager to build.
 But when the design reaches the development phase, issues start emerging:
-- **Typography is slightly different.**
+- **Typography is slightly different**
-- **Spacing feels “off” on mobile.**
+- **Spacing feels “off” on mobile**
-- **Animations are missing or inconsistent.**
+- **Animations are missing or inconsistent**

 The back-and-forth cycle begins—Slack messages, last-minute fixes, and frustrated team members trying to align.
 A project that should have been smooth turns into **a stressful series of revisions**.